iotexproject/dev-portal-content/blogposts/iotexperts-live-august10.md

 Our new bi-weekly segment sees Jeremi gather the more robust and relevant questions coming from our developers community on Discord and present them to our *IoTeXperts Live* audience.

 This week's first tip revolves around a common mistake that users make when they first join *IoTeX* and start staking.
-Sometimes new users decide to have all their tokens staked, which might cause an error, since there is no **iotx** left to cover gas fees for the transaction.
-So, when you do your first stake, leave up to **10 iotx** in your wallet for gas.
+Sometimes new users decide to have all their tokens staked, which might cause an error, since there is no **IOTX** left to cover gas fees for the transaction.
+So, when you do your first stake, leave up to **10 IOTX** in your wallet for gas.
 Maybe think about supporting multiple projects, as well, as you explore different delegates.

 The next tip is about archival states of the blockchain.
 Some blockchains offer what we refer to as *Archival Node*.
 This type of node stores all the data and transactions that ever occured, including all the smart contracts state changes.
 This does not currently exist on IoTeX, but the developers team is working on releasing one in the near future.